bobleesj/scikit-package/doc/source/tutorials/level-5-migration-tutorial.rst

 #.
 Create a PR from ``usernmae/doc`` to ``upstream/migration``.

-    The PR title can be ``skpkg: migrate documentation, public facing static files, README.rst``.
+    The PR title can be ``skpkg: migrate documentation, README, and public static files``.

+#.
+Once the PR is merged to ``upstream/main``, move to the final step!

 Step 3.
 Final check
 -------------------